Implementing Organic practices in Modern Apple Growing

 • Soil Management: soil quality/health

-The problem I am trying to solve is using organic practices in apple growing over harsh fungicides and insecticides.
+The problem I am trying to solve is reducing or eliminating the use of harsh fungicides and insecticides by using organic practices in apple growing.
 The first step is utilizing pheromone disruption as one of the main practices.
-Pheromone disruption is the use of pheromone to disrupt the female and the male insect so they can't reproduce.
+Pheromone disruption is the use of pheromones to disrupt the female and the male insect so they can't reproduce.
 This will greatly reduce insecticide use as it reduces the number of insects.
-The main insect I’m targeting is the Codling Moth.
+The main insect I’m targeting with pheremone disruption is the Codling Moth.
 It gets into the apple as a small larvae and makes it bumpy.
-There are a few forms of organic disruption: "Puffers"and pheromone strips-Puffers are on a timer and will puff out pheromones at certain intervals.
+There are a few forms of organic disruption: "Puffers" and pheromone strips.
+Puffers are on a timer and will puff out pheromones at certain intervals.
 Strips will sit on the tree and passively put off the pheromone.
 The second product I will use is Drape Net.
-It is a protective netting generallly used for hail, but I think it can be used as a IPM practice as the netting is fine and it won’t let insects in.
+It is a protective netting generally used for hail, but I think it can be used as an Integrated pest management (IPM) practice as the netting is fine and it won’t let insects in.
 I can easily tie it to the first wire of the trellis and it will protect the trees from any insects.
 I will also use various organic and biological sprays that can easily be sprayed through the netting.

 1. Trial, test, and evaluate different organic sprays over 23 months.
 Look exactly at the effectiveness and long term vitality in fruit growing.